FEATool Multiphysics v1.10

 Below these buttons are the mode tool buttons which can change depending on which mode is selected.

-Pressing the New Model button or selecting New... from the File menu starts a new model definition and opens the New Model dialog box.
+Pressing the New Model button or selecting New Model... from the File menu starts a new model definition and opens the New Model dialog box.

 The New Problem dialog box firstly allows for selecting the number of space dimensions to work in.
-The Select Space Dimensions frame allows one to choose from 1D, 2D, Axi 2D (for axisymmetric/cylindrical pseudo three-dimensional coordinate system), and 3D.
+The Select Space Dimensions frame allows one to choose from 1D, 2D, Axi 2D (for axisymmetric cylindrical coordinate systems), and 3D.
 Depending on which selection is made the default Space Dimension Names (x, y, and z, or alternatively r and z in cylindrical coordinates) will be shown in the corresponding edit field.
 The space dimension or independent variable names can be changed if desired, and are used in FEATool defining equation, boundary, postprocessing, and other expressions.

 The Select Physics drop down box shows a list of pre-defined physics application modes available for the selected space dimension.
 By choosing one of the physics modes the corresponding physics equation and default Dependent Variable Names will be updated.
 This will be the first physics mode defining a new model.
 The dependent variable names can also be changed as long as they do not conflict with each other or other physics modes.
 Additional physics modes can be added later by using the + tab in the Equation Settings dialog box in Subdomain Mode, as described the Multiphysics section.